betsystade/betsystade.github.io/index.md

 ## research

-#### ai + mental health
+#### ai tools for mental health
-I am currently working on projects using artificial intelligence (AI) and large language models (LLMs) to improve assessment and treatment of psychopathology.
-Current projects include an AI-based homework helper for an evidence-based treatment for PTSD (with the goal of making therapy homework better), and using LLMs to unpack and measure what happens during psychotherapy (with the goal of making it easier to train therapists in gold-standard treatments).
+I develop products that use large language models (LLMs) to improve assessment and treatment of psychopathology.
+Current projects include an AI-based homework helper for an evidence-based treatment for PTSD (with the goal of making therapy homework better), and using LLMs to help therapists learn gold-standard treatments.

+#### important considerations for ai + mental health
+I also write about the future of AI and mental heath.
+This includes thinking about a [continuum of integration of AI into mental healthcare](https://www.nature.com/articles/s44184-024-00056-z.pdf) and [defining criteria for evaluating whether AI-mental health tools are safe and ready to deploy in clinical settings](https://osf.io/preprints/psyarxiv/8zqhw).
+One of my goals is making information about AI and LLMs more accessible to clinical psychology audiences.

 #### language + psychopathology
 I have also used natural language processing to characterize and measure (and disentangle!) [depression and anxiety](https://doi.org/10.1037/abn0000850) and [repetitive negative thinking](https://doi.org/10.1016/j.brat.2023.104307).
 Some of my current work investigates what drives the relationship between depression and first-person singular pronoun use (e.g., I, me, mine).